How to Become a Police Officer: 17 Steps to a Career With Impact

 - Social sciences

 If you choose not to take college courses, it's a good idea to a gain at least a year or more of real-world experience that involves dealing with the general public.
 Jobs in retail, customer service, and the restaurant industry are just some examples.
-Volunteering for a community service organization can also be beneficial.
+Volunteering for a community service organization—or even your local police force—can also be beneficial.
+(Did you know that police volunteers do things like help out with neighborhood watch or disaster response?)
 And most police agencies view military experience as a major plus.

 Simply put, you may need either some college education or prior working experience if you want a police agency to take your application seriously.
 The more education and experience you have, the greater your competitive edge.